Hong Kong delegate hoping for stability with security law

 “They put their hope in the Hong Kong security law — that if it can be launched and passed, it may lead our society back to stability,” he said ahead of a Standing Committee meeting in Beijing later this week.

-The national security legislation, approved by China’s ceremonial parliament last month, is aimed at curbing secessionist, subversive, terrorist and foreign interference activities that Beijing says fueled the monthslong anti-government protests.
-The parliament has yet to put the legislation into Hong Kong’s constitution, known as the Basic Law, or offer details on it.
+The national security legislation is aimed at curbing secessionist, subversive, terrorist and foreign interference activities that Beijing says fueled the monthslong anti-government protests.
+The Standing Committee has yet to put the legislation into Hong Kong’s constitution, known as the Basic Law, or offer details on it.

 Tam, who was a window display designer in his youth and cut his teeth in politics by rising in the ranks of one of Hong Kong’s largest trade unions, said he had initially supported the 1989 student-led pro-democracy demonstrations in Beijing’s Tiananmen Square that were crushed by China’s military with deadly force.